- Muscly V-6

 Maxima SV and SL models add more luxury touches like leather seats and satellite navigation, but the $42,435 Platinum has the most, including Bose audio, a dual-pane panoramic moonroof, a surround-view camera system, 19-inch wheels, heated and cooled leather seats up front, real wood trim, and more.
 We’d spend slightly less and choose the SR trim though ($42,345), which includes stiffer sport suspension with better sway bars, more responsive brakes, and blacked-out trim and 19-inch wheels.
 It’s the closest to the “four-door sports car” ideal that made the original Maxima a hit and includes nearly all the same equipment as the Platinum model.

 Nissan backs its cars with a 36-month/36,000-mile limited warranty, and a 5-year/60,000-mile powertrain warranty.

 2020 Nissan Maxima

 The 2020 Nissan Maxima is reasonably efficient at 24 mpg combined, and requires premium fuel.

 The 2020 Nissan Maxima isn’t particularly thrifty, but we’ve seen worse mileage from V-6 sedans.
 We give it 4 out of 10 here.

-Thanks to front-wheel drive and a continuously variable automatic transmission (CVT), the Maxima gets EPA ratings of 20 mpg city, 30 highway,24 combined with a total range estimate of 432 miles.
+Thanks to front-wheel drive and a CVT, the Maxima gets EPA ratings of 20 mpg city, 30 highway, 24 combined with a total range estimate of 432 miles.
 Premium fuel is required, so expect to spend a bit more at the pump than you would with other mid-size sedans.